CSS :first-child Best Practices with Tailwind CSS Examples

 }

-Here, the background color changes only when the first <li>
+This changes the background only when the first list item is hovered.

 If you want to style the first child differently from the rest of the elements in a grid, table, or card layout, :first-child works perfectly: